This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 It’s also a city with plenty to offer, so much so that it will actually surprise you.
-I’ve been to Milan six times now, and every time I visit, I discover something new to do or explore in the capital city of Lombardy.
+I’ve visited the city six times now, and every time I visit, I discover even more things to do in Milan.

 Of course, the classics like Milano Duomo (be sure to go on the roof) and the Vittorio Emanuele Galleria next door are some of the most visited attractions in Milan but branch out to both modern Milan, and the classic masterpieces to really make the most from your visit.

-Highlights include Apperitivo in Navigli, the old canal district of Milan, marvelling at the forest towers, two new plant coated apartment blocks in the redesigned modern park, and visiting countless churches and Cathedrals.
+Highlights include aperitivo in Navigli, the old canal district of Milan, marvelling at the forest towers, two new plant coated apartment blocks in the redesigned modern park, and visiting countless churches and Cathedrals.